kkwong44/travelogue/README.md

 ___
 ## Bugs

 During testing, it was noticed that there is an 'Uncaught TypeError' showing in the console log.
 The error shown below indicates there is a problem with bootstrap.
 This error seems to be resolved by correcting the version of bootstrap.
-Futher monitoring is recommended to confirm this bug has been fixed throughout the site.
+Further monitoring is recommended to confirm this bug has been fixed throughout the site.

 ![bug-error-log-1](/readme/testing/bug-console-log1.jpg)